Call Today! 888-234-8376

-One very important factor that is often over looked when it comes to discussing student debt, what would happen to the debt if the person who owed the debt were to pass away before it was paid?
+One very important factor that is often overlooked when it comes to discussing student debt, what would happen to the debt if the person who owed the debt were to pass away before it was paid?

 Using Life Insurance to cover student loan debt

 As mentioned previously the type of loan you have will dictate whether your loan is forgiven.
 If you have a private student loan that doesn't offer debt forgiveness you might want to consider getting life insurance to cover that debt.

 Same goes for if your loan forgiveness ends up being taxable.
 This could mean that your loved ones could still owe money on the debt.

 Life insurance to cover your student loan debt is an awesome way to provide for your family and/or estate upon your untimely death.
 If you have a large balance of federal student loans or private loans, it is wise to have life insurance in place to cover any taxes or any private loans.